-Christian Downie is a Fellow in the School of Regulation and Global Governance at the Australian National University.
+Christian Downie is an Associate Professor in the School of Regulation and Global Governance at the Australian National University.
 Christian has worked as a foreign policy and climate policy advisor to the Australian Government.
 He holds a PhD in international relations and political science from the Australian National University, and has spent time teaching and researching at the Massachusetts Institute of Technology, the London School of Economics and Political Science and the Balsillie School of International Affairs.
 Christian is the author of more than 30 peer-reviewed journal articles and book chapters.
 His latest book is Business Battles in the U.S. Energy Sector.

 Christian Downie.
 2019.
 “Business Battles and U.S. Energy Policy: Lessons for a clean energy transition,” London: Routledge (February 2019).